igormironchik/qt-widgets-on-real-example/chapter01/mainwindow-basics.md

 }
 ```

-QWidget, the parent of QMainWindow, has mechanism to read/set flag if something was changed in.
+QWidget, the parent of QMainWindow, has a mechanism to read/set a flag if something was changed in.
 Why not?
 In our editor we will set this flag on user's changes and clear it on saving.
 For the future I added in data
 class member m_currentGif of QString type, where I will store the full path to the current GIF image.